‘Pluribus’ Episode 6: The Tricky Balance of Koumba

 That was harrowing, I think, to look at.
 And something, you know, again, they talked about in the official pod was like the casting of this role was one of the hardest ones to cast because

+So it's really tricky balance, yeah.
 I mean, even with all of these weird, thorny, and ethical questions we're sort of raising, and just like human questions,

 I really like him and I really love this scene.
 Like, I love the collective gasp at the bets at the poker table.

-Like it, it really is an amazing thing that they've been able to do with this character so far, where you don't feel judgmental of him necessarily, but you do feel judgmental of the world and the situation this puts everybody in in a way.
+Yeah, like it, it really is an amazing thing that they've been able to do with this character so far, where you don't feel judgmental of him necessarily, but you do feel judgmental of the world and the situation this puts everybody in in a way.

 Yeah, it's interesting.
 Okay, let's let's do some listener emails that will sort of touch on some of the big themes that I want to talk about today.